CNES/demcompare/readme.md

 If no ROI definition is provided then DEMs raster are fully processed.

+#### Tile processing

+Note that a `tile_size` parameter can be set to compute dem comparison by tile.
+As dem_compare can load the full size DEMs (if no ROI is provided) it can sometimes run out of memory and fail.
+To prevent this from happening one can set a `tile_size` (in pixel) where a tile is assumed to be squared.
+Then dem_compare will divide DEMs according to `tile_size` and process each tile independently.
+To merge every tile results into one, some optional post-processing steps are provided by dem_compare (see next chapter).

 #### step by step process (and the possibility to avoid the coregistration step)

 dem_compare allows one to execute only a subset of the whole process.
 As such, a `--step` command line argument is